 Backups are strange animals.
-In a perfect world you don’t need backups.
-You put efforts in building a solid backup strategy, you buy external drives, cloud storage and amazing software which you wish you never have to use in life.
+In a perfect world, you don’t need backups.
+You put the effort into building a solid backup strategy, you buy external drives, cloud storage, and amazing software which you wish you never have to use in life.

 And when something really bad happens, when you see the bloody blue screen on a Windows machine, when your kids feed your powerless Mac with hot milk, what do you do?
 Do you remember how the restore procedure works?
 It never works, not for me at least.

 But today is your lucky day because I am going to tell you that useful and dead simple backup strategies exist.
 And they are just a few clicks away.